suyashmahar/suyash-thesis/Chapters/background.typ

 1. *CXL.io* is a PCIe-compatible protocol for discovery, configuration, management, and PCIe IO transactions.
 CXL.io accesses do not rely on hardware-based cache coherency.

 2. *CXL.cache* provides support for CXL devices to coherently access and cache host memory on device.
-This enables CXL-connected devices to access cached host memory with low-latency compared to PCIe IO transactions or DMAs.
+This enables CXL-connected devices to access cached host memory with low-latency compared to PCIe IO transactions or DMAs. #Green[CXL's cache coherency allows CPU cores from multiple hosts or devices to access updated cachelines without explicit software synchronization, similar to how updates from one CPU core in a multiprocessor are visible to other CPU cores.]

 3. *CXL.mem* provides support for host to coherently access and cache device memory.

 === Device Types
 Using a combination of CXL protocols, CXL defines three device types in its specification (@fig:cxl-device-types).

-#figure(
+#place(top, float: true, [#figure(
   caption: [CXL device types.],
   image("../Figures/Background/cxl-device-types.svg", width: 80%)
-) <fig:cxl-device-types>
+)<fig:cxl-device-types>])

 1. *CXL Type 1*: CXL Type 1 devices are typically accelerators which use CXL.io and CXL.cache to cache host memories.
 Hosts offload workload to the device and the device can coherently access data directly from the host's memory and process it.